Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 What's So Special About Birthdays?

-Your birthday only comes around once a year, and it should be celebrated for several reasons.
-A birthday is a time when a person acknowledges the anniversary of their birth.
+Your birthday only comes around once a year, and it should be celebrated for at least six major reasons.
+A birthday is a time when people acknowledge the anniversary of their birth.
 In many cultures, birthdays are celebrated with gifts, parties, or other special activities.
-Below, we'll go over some of the most important reasons to celebrate your birthday.
+Below are six important reasons to celebrate your birthday.

 6 Reasons Why Birthdays Are Important to Celebrate